milkdromeda/milkdromeda.github.io/charter/charter.md

 a) a mental judgement or consultation can be made if desired, or
 b) it need not be consulted.

-(5) Revisions to the Charter can only be made once a month for a period of up to 120 minutes with explicit permission.
+(5) Revisions to the Charter can only be made once a month for a period of up to 120 minutes:
+a) personally, or
+b) with explicit permission, both free of any pressure or coercion.

 (6) Between revisions of subsection (5), proposed revisions can be kept digitally or on paper, acting as strong recommendations but not to the extent of subsection (2).